ahmasmibhanu/HealthLens/README.md

-# 🩺 Medical Report Analyzer
+# 🩺 HealthLens

-**AI-Powered Blood Test Report Interpretation System**....
+**AI-Powered Blood Test Report Interpretation System and Medical Report Analyzer**

 ## 📌 Overview

-Medical Report Analyzer is an AI-driven application designed to automate the extraction, interpretation, and summarization of blood test reports.
+HealthLens is an AI-driven application designed to automate the extraction, interpretation, and summarization of blood test reports.
 The system leverages **OCR, Large Language Models (LLMs)**, and an **agent-based architecture** to convert complex medical data into clear, patient-friendly insights.

 Built with scalability and responsible AI principles in mind, this project demonstrates how **multi-agent AI systems** can be applied to real-world healthcare use cases.